 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-Bowmore distillery is the oldest on Islay and lies on the shores of Loch Indaal in the island’s capital.
-1779 is often quoted as the year of the distilleries birth but in fact it wasn’t until 1816 that one John Simpson applied for a license to distill on the site.
-Of course, that doesn’t mean distilling wasn’t going on beforehand.
+Bowmore is the oldest distillery in Islay.
+It stands on the shores of Loch Indaal, near the centre of the island.
+1779 is often quoted as the year of the distillery’s birth but it wasn’t until 1816 that John Simpson applied for a license to distil on the site.
+Though of course, that doesn’t mean distilling wasn’t going on beforehand.

-In many ways, the town of Bowmore is an odd place to build a distillery, what with the lack of fresh water.
-In actual fact, the distillery takes it’s water from the River Laggan – some five miles away.
+In many ways, the town of Bowmore is an odd place to build a distillery, what with the lack of freshwater.
+The distillery takes its water from the River Laggan, some five miles away.
 The water is diverted via a complicated lade that zig-zags across awkward terrain for a total of nine miles before it reaches the distillery.

-This setup has not been without it’s problems.
+This setup has not been without its problems.
 In 2008 for example, rain levels on the island were unusually low.
 According to the Met Office, just 16% of the average rainfall for the month of May had fallen.
-The outcome of this was a complete halt in production at Bowmore for a number of weeks until, finally, the rain came again.
-Fortunately, such low levels of rainfall aren’t something experienced very often in Scotland and Bowmore is thankfully able to get on with producing it’s spirit unhindered.
+The outcome of this was a complete halt in production for a number of weeks until, finally, the rain came again.
+Fortunately, such low levels of rainfall aren’t something experienced very often in Scotland and Bowmore is able to get on with producing its spirit unhindered.

-In 1963 Bowmore was bought by Stanley P. Morrison who would go on to acquire Glen Garioch and Auchentoshan distilleries before the Morrison Bowmore company would itself go on to be purchased by Suntory, uniting it for the first time with island neighbour, Laphroaig.
+In 1963 Bowmore was bought by Stanley P. Morrison who would go on to acquire Glen Garioch and Auchentoshan distilleries before his Morrison Bowmore company was purchased by the Japanese distiller, Suntory.